sergioparamo/blog-crawler/README.md

 ## Features

-- Crawl blogs by specifying years or ranges.
+- **Dynamic Blog Crawling**: Crawl any blog by providing its base URL and the years to scrape.
-- Generate JSON and PDF files of blog data.
+- **Content Parsing**: Extracts post titles, dates, and content (including images).
+- **PDF Generation**: Creates beautifully formatted PDFs for each year's posts.
+- **Content Archival**: Saves scraped data in a JSON file for reuse.
+- **Queue Processing**: Uses Celery for long-running tasks, backed by RabbitMQ.
-- Real-time logs and progress updates.
+- **Real-time Updates**: Uses Socket.IO for real-time progress updates.
-- Downloadable ZIP files containing results.
+- **Downloadable Results**: Provides a downloadable ZIP file containing the generated PDFs.
-- Reset and clean-up functionality.
+- **Reset and Clean-up**: Allows users to reset the crawler and clear the data.
+- **Stop Crawling**: Provides a stop button to interrupt ongoing crawls.

 ---